Google has recently announced a Policy update to the Google Play Developer guidelines, set to take effect “later this year.”

 In order to help developers stay within these new policy update guidelines, Google defined four crucial questions to consider.
 In fact, previous assets will be evaluated based on the following criteria:

 - Do the preview assets accurately represent the app or game?

 - Do all preview assets provide adequate information that helps users make an informed decision on whether to install?

 - Do the preview assets focus on providing useful information about the app’s or game’s unique aspects and are free of buzzwords like “best” and “free”?

 - Are the store listing preview assets properly localized and easy to read?

-Unlike the new policies regarding the title and the icon, not adhering to these guidelines won’t necessarily get an app rejected from the Play Store, but it will impact its eligibility to be featured or promoted across Google services.
+Unlike the new policies regarding the title and the icon, not adhering to these guidelines won’t necessarily get an app rejected from the Play Store.
+Still, it will impact its eligibility to be featured or promoted across Google services.

-The best move is to align our app according to these criteria as well, in order to avoid a harmful impact on ASO.
+The best move is to align our app according to these criteria as well to avoid a harmful impact on ASO.

-The new policies will be implemented later this year, but no official date has been provided.
+The new policy update will be implemented later this year, but no official date has been provided.

-Need help with your App Store Optimization strategy, get in contact with us and one of our consultants will get back to you soon!
+Need help with your App Store Optimization strategy?
+Get in contact with us, and one of our experts will get back to you soon!